La Cornue and Sub-Zero, Wolf, and Cove tied for first place for the best luxury appliance brands for 2023.

 You can also customize your kitchen with specialty appliances such as:

-In summary: Your first three focus points for designing a kitchen should be refrigeration, cooking appliances, and ventilation.
+In summary: Your first three focus points for designing a kitchen should be cooking, ventilation, and refrigeration, in that order.

 Do Luxury Appliances Need to Be Smart or Wi-Fi Enabled?

-Any manufacturers have promoted smart technology or the ability to operate your appliance remotely.
-Smart appliances offer great future potential but are presently basic.
-You can turn your wall oven or range on, off, or change modes from an app on your phone.
+Many manufacturers have promoted smart technology or the ability to operate your appliances remotely.
+Smart appliances offer great future potential and are rapidly evolving.

 How Much Does a High-End or Luxury Kitchen Cost?